e-dorigatti/e-dorigatti.github.io/_posts/2019-10-14-should-researchers-worry-about-ethics.markdown

 several companies doing evil things in plain sight.
 This might be caused by the fact that it takes time to officially reach a consensus of what counts as bad.

+## Should private companies be involved in politics?
-This brings me to a tangentially related topic: should companies be involved in politics?
+This brings me to a tangentially related topic: should private companies be involved in politics?
 My answer is: no. Companies should not take any political stance because, while we citizens of democratic countries can choose our government, we cannot choose which companies do business with our country and our people.
 A bad government can be overthrown, but the market only listens to money.
 The right solution, in my opinion, would be ethical regulation by the government.
 To work, this requires swift action to keep up with the inventiveness of evil actors, and a relatively stable government (a bit like China, a bit unlike Italy).
 And, of course, cultural approval: this works well in Germany, but it would be unacceptable in the US, where the "free markets" reign supreme.

 In practice, however, it is inevitable that business intersects with politics, especially when it is the government that is putting pressure on companies (see